aradhana14nov/Grafana-Operator-Playground/tutorials/access-grafana-dashboard-to-check-metrics.md

 Now database is connected, we can create a dashboard showing stats about the testdb database we are connected in the previous section.

-Dashboards are made from panels of information organized into rows.

-Panels represent a visual representation of a query.

-The first panel we are creating will show the total number of population in our testdb database.

-### Single Stat Panel

-To show a single number, we use the single stat panel.

-- On Grafana UI, you have the option create your first dashboard.

-  Choose this option, then select Add Query.

-- Select your database from the Query drop-down menu and choose to format this query as a table in the format as drop-down.

-- Select the Edit SQL link and paste the following SQL:
+1. click on New dashboard.

+2. Click on "Dashboard settings".
+Give the dashboard Name and click on "Save".

+3. Click on Add panel.

+4. From "Query" dropdown choose "MySQL".

+5. Click on "Edit SQL" and add below query to fetch data from table Population from testdb:

    SELECT
-  population
+     year as Year,population as Population
    FROM Population

- This assumes you have a table called Population and a column named population.

-- Your Query page should look like the screenshot below:

-- Click the Visualization icon and choose Singlestat from the drop-down list options.
-This will immediately give you a preview of your panel.

-- Select Max as the value for Show, and you’ll see the maximum value of the population column.

-- Add some color to the background and the number to personalize it.
-There is a huge amount of customization available to make it look exactly how you want.
+6. Click on "Visualization" option to see metrics on different options like : Graph, Gauge, Bar Gauge etc.

+7. According to the type of metrics we need to choose appropriate Visualization form.
+In this example we are using "Gauge" to see the database table data.

+8. In calc option you can use the appropriate function to view the data.In below snapshot we are using "max" to check maximum population with the year details.

-- Finally, click the settings icon to give the panel a meaningful name, such as Total Population.
+9. Finally, click the settings icon to give the panel a meaningful name, such as "mariadb-database-metric".

-You have now created your first panel with a dashboard with a single panel something like the view below:
+You have now created your first panel with a dashboard with a Gauge like below: